cardano-foundation/CIPs/CIP-0099/README.md

 wallets we can provide a framework for Cardano projects to attend real world events, incentivize or reward attendees via their Native Assets, and have facts and figures to help support and analyze the impact that their attendance had (Proof of Onboarding).

-Furthermore, the aforementioned "paper wallet" technique has many drawbacks including:
-* The person(s) responsible for generating the paper wallets at some point have access to the seed phrases generated, leading to a potential security vulnerability
-* Projects would need to preload these wallets with funds/tokens; this makes it difficult and/or impossible to reliably know how many of the paper wallets were ever actually claimed
-* For those wallets that go forever unclaimed, this essentially creates a permanent "burn" of both Lovelace and the native assets of the project; less than ideal

-We feel that this is necessary as a CIP in order to minimize friction for new projects while maximizing compatibility across the wide spectrum of Cardano wallets.

 ## Specification